-To bring your code to consistent style and increase its readability, use the Format Code command in AnyLogic.
-You can apply the formatting to individual elements of the model or to the model overall.
+To give your code a consistent style and imrpove readability, use the Format Code command in AnyLogic.
+You can apply the formatting to individual elements of the model or to the entire model.

-AnyLogic offers the option of previewing the formatted code and specifying the maximum line width of your code.
-These settings are adjusted in the Development section of Preferences... menu.
-The option to preview code formatting results is selected by default.
-The default width of the code line is 60 symbols.
+AnyLogic allows you to preview the formatted code and specify the maximum line width of your code.
+These settings are adjusted in the Development section of the Preferences… menu.
+The option to preview the results of code formatting is selected by default.
+The default code line width is 60 symbols.

 To format code

-- In Changes to be performed list you can select the elements where you want to format code.
+- In the Changes to be performed list, you can select the elements for which you want to format the code.

 - To navigate through the differences between the original and the formatted code, use the controls above the preview section of this dialog.

-- If you want to run the code formatting in the background next time, remove the selection from the Always preview the results check box.
+- If you want the code formatting to run in the background the next time, clear the Always preview the results check box.

 - To apply the changes and finish the code formatting operation, click the OK button.